-The Fund pursues its investment objective by investing in a portfolio of exchange-traded commodity futures contracts that expire in a specific month and trade on a specific exchange (the "Index Contracts") in the single commodity comprising the Index (the "Index Commodity").
-The single Index Commodity is gold.
-The Index is composed of notional amounts of the Index Commodity.
+The Fund pursues its investment objective by investing in a portfolio of exchange-traded commodity futures contracts that expire in a specific month and trade on a specific exchange (the "Index Contracts") in the commodities comprising the Index (each an "Index Commodity", and collectively the "Index Commodities").
+The Index Commodities are light sweet crude oil, Ultra Low Sulphur Diesel (also commonly known as Heating Oil), Brent crude oil, RBOB gasoline and natural gas.
+The Index is composed of notional amounts of the Index Commodities.
 The Fund also holds United States Treasury Obligations and cash for deposit with Morgan Stanley & Co.
 LLC, the Fund's commodity broker (the "Commodity Broker") as margin and United States Treasury Obligations, money market mutual funds (affiliated or otherwise) and cash on deposit with The Bank of New York Mellon (the "Custodian"), for cash management purposes.
 Additionally, the Fund may also gain an exposure to United States Treasury Obligations, with a maximum remaining maturity of up to 12 months, through its holdings of T-Bill ETFs (affiliated or otherwise).
-Any such holdings of T-Bill ETFs will also be on deposit with the Custodian (for cash management purposes) and may be held by the Fund's Commodity Broker as margin, to the extent permissible under the Commodity Futures Trading Commission (the "CFTC") rules.
+Any such holdings of T-Bill ETFs will also be on deposit with the Custodian (for cash management purposes) and may be held by the Fund's Commodity Broker as margin, to the extent permissible under the Commodity Futures Trading Commission (the "CFTC")

+rules.
 The aggregate notional value of the commodity futures contracts owned by the Fund is expected to approximate the aggregate net asset value of the Fund, as opposed to the aggregate Index value.

 As of the date of this Report, each of Deutsche Bank Securities Inc., Merrill Lynch Professional Clearing Corp., Virtu Financial Capital Markets LLC, Citigroup Global Markets Inc., J.P.
 Morgan Securities Inc., Credit Suisse Securities (USA) LLC, Virtu Financial BD LLC, Knight Capital Americas LLC, Timber Hill LLC, Morgan Stanley & Co.
-LLC, Jefferies LLC, Nomura Securities

-International Inc., RBC Capital Markets, LLC, UBS Securities LLC, Cantor Fitzgerald & Co., BNP Paribas Securities Corp., Goldman, Sachs & Co., Goldman Sachs Execution & Clearing, L.P. and Citadel Securities LLC has executed a Participant Agreement and are the only Authorized Participants.
+LLC, Jefferies LLC, Nomura Securities International Inc., RBC Capital Markets, LLC, UBS Securities LLC, Cantor Fitzgerald & Co., BNP Paribas Securities Corp., Goldman, Sachs & Co., Goldman Sachs Execution & Clearing, L.P. and Citadel Securities LLC has executed a Participant Agreement and are the only Authorized Participants.